 - Preheat the oven to 180°C.

-- With and electric mixer fitted with the paddle attachment, cream butter, sugar and vanilla until pale and smooth.
+- With and electric mixer fitted with the paddle attachment, cream butter and sugar until pale and smooth.

 - Add vanilla, the egg and the ricotta to the bowl and blend until no lumps remain.